-If allergy medication and over-the-counter eye drops, gels, and ointments have yet to relieve your dry, itchy eyes, it may be time to schedule an appointment with your eye doctor.
+If over-the-counter allergy eye drops have yet to relieve your dry, itchy eyes, it may be time to schedule an appointment with your eye doctor.

 Dry eye and eye allergy symptoms may include any of the following: